 Where to Stay

 Grab breakfast at Estel’s (walk along the beach to avoid golf cart traffic).
-Be prepared for the seaweed in the morning at times – it’s a little bit smelly, but there are seemingly endless people employed to rake it away for tourists (I’m not sure how I feel about this).
+Be prepared for the seaweed in the morning – it’s a little bit smelly, but there are seemingly endless people employed to rake it away (I’m not sure how I feel about this).
 We happened to be there during an especially bad week for seaweed, but we didn’t mind.

 Estel’s breakfast is phenomenal.
 We made sure to order fry jacks, a quintessential Belizean food.
 It’s basically fried bread…and it’s SO good.
 I got banana pancakes, and of course assumed the bananas would be on the pancakes, so when they arrived seemingly banana-less I flagged down our waiter.
 I immediately felt like that annoying white lady because the waiter politely told me they were…in the pancake mix.
 After realizing the error of my ways (and blushing just a little bit), I enjoyed some ridiculously good banana pancakes.